Graph

 Connecting Nodes with Edges

-Routers are special nodes that determine the next node to execute based on their output:
+Routers are special nodes that determine the next node to execute based on their output:"choice"

 key with the name of the next node to execute: